cleygraf/paas/src/slides.md

 ---
 <!-- header:  "Improvements to consider" -->

-- Get IRSA working again ;-)
-- Alternativly use Fargate with associated IAM roles
+- Alternative: Use Fargate with associated IAM roles instead of EKS
 - Add SAST container scanning or ECR Image scanning
 - More granular permissions